Table of Contents

 Post-Procedural Care

-You may experience a few temporary side effects like swelling, reddening, etc. But none of these will be there following a couple of hours of the procedure.
+You may experience temporary side effects like swelling, reddening, etc. But none of these will be there following a couple of hours of the procedure.
 For a large-volume deficit correction, there might be a little pain.
 Your physician will recommend proper pain management for this purpose.

 Risks And Complications